Wyatt Jenkins is a product and business leader with a passion for building products that customers love.

 The optimizer - Product Optimization for mature products past the product-market fit stage.

 The enterpriser - One product has a few large customers (maybe 100s).
 Understanding of sales and distribution channels.
 Different methods for user testing.

 Device builder - Consumer electronics, Process / Timelines

 Growth hacker - Not necessarily the white space, the early grower.

-UX’r - User Experience first, customer centric, excels at building a narrative around customer journey.
+UX’r - User Experience first, customer-centric, excels at building a narrative around customer journey.

 GM - Business background, deep understanding of positioning, pricing and P&L. Usually owns a significant product surface area.

-When I build teams, I try to find a balance of personalities and skills that can do that job and also some that are strengths (where i'm weak), Could write a book on this:
+When I build teams, I try to find a balance of personalities and skills that can do that job and also some that are strong (where i'm weak), Could write a book on this: